nark/wired/README.md

-# WELCOME
+# Wired Server 2.0

 Wired Server is BBS-oriented server for UNIX-based operating system.
 It uses libwired and provide an implementation of the Wired 2.0 protocol.
 This project is a fork of the original Wired Server developed by Axel Andersson at [Zanka Software](http://zankasoftware.com/).

 ### Requirements

-This program is mainly tested on Debian/Ubuntu distribution and Mac OS X. The source code is under BSD license and is totally free for use with respect of its attributed license.
+This program is mainly tested on Debian/Ubuntu Linux distributions, FreeBSD and Mac OS X. The source code is under BSD license and is totally free for use with respect of its attributed license.

 To install the Wired server, you need the following prerequisites: